 With the default settings, SpIDer Guard performs on-access scans of files that are being created or changed on the hard drives and all files that are opened on removable media.
-Moreover, SpIDer Guard constantly monitors running processes for virus-like activity and, if such is detected, blocks malicious processes.
+Moreover, SpIDer Guard constantly monitors all running processes and blocks malicious processes.